JonaAlbrecht/HLF-GOconversionissuance-JA-MA/Project-Description/README-files/Bringing-up-the-network.md

 # Bringing up the network

 As of the second design cycle, the network could be brought up and down using the network-up and network-down bash scripts.
 As part of the third design cycle, the convenience script had to be split into two parts.
+Unfortunately, the network of the third design cycle ultimately is functioning worse than that of the second.
+Therefore we need to roll back to commit 8639a2f using the `git checkout 8639a2f` command to set up the most functional version of the prototype.

 Cd into /usr/local/go/src/github.com/HLF-GOconversionissuance-JA-MA/version1/setup1/
 First, we need to set some docker permissions: